 - 1. Authentication or Basic Flow: This flow is useful for web and native applications with a trusted backend components. - 2.
-Implicit Flow: This is flow is useful for web applications without a trusted backend component, such as single page web applications.
+Implicit Flow: This is flow is useful for web applications without a trusted backend component, such as single page web applications. - 3.
+Hybrid Flow: This flow is a mix of the implicit flow and authentication flow.
+It is hardly ever used and won't be further discussed in this deliverable.

-&lt;sup>1Unlike the often used Security Assertion Markup Language 2.0 (SAML2) which only supports web applications.
+1Unlike the often used Security Assertion Markup Language 2.0 (SAML2) which only supports web applications.